Icewind Dale II: Audio

 The music of the game was composed by Inon Zur, whose previous works included Baldur's Gate 2: Throne of Bhaal and Fallout Tactics.
 Inon Zur worked with Jeremy Soule, the composer for Icewind Dale, to maintain the tone of the music.
 Inon Zur also worked closely with Interplay audio director Adam Levenson while composing the music; Zur and Levenson had worked together on several previous titles.
 Inon Zur said that while composing the theme for the game, "I wrote and rewrote the main theme several times", and "we tried to create a piece that would preserve the sound of the first Icewind Dale[...] we made great efforts to convey the new elements also.
 Capturing all of this in 30–45 seconds was not easy however I believe that we eventually found the right path for this game's soundtrack".
 Zur described the composing process: "After learning the storyboard and getting additional insight from the producers/music supervisor I'll start to compose.
 The thematic idea (main melody or rhythmical groove) comes first.
 Then comes the accompaniment followed by the orchestration and that each piece should have its own unique flavour so every step is carefully examined.
 I have to make sure that the main idea of the piece is reflected in all these steps".
-He called the composing experience "very pleasant and rewarding".
+He called the composing experience "pleasant" and "rewarding".

 The music was composed in five weeks, and the recording and mixing lasted three weeks.
 As the game's music budget was low, a small Los Angeles orchestra was used to record the music; the sound of the each instrument was doubled during production.
 Inon Zur described the music as having "some uniqueness to it, that basically it developed throughout the game [with] the [inclusion] of more instruments, taking flutes and percussion and combining them with the standard orchestra".
 Zur later said: "I thought that we definitely met some high standards; we compared our products to big budget films scores and in the end we were quite happy".
 The game features voice work from Gabrielle Carteris, Peter Stormare, and Grey DeLisle, among others.